emf-creaf/ecotraj/README.md

   community ecology.
 Ecological Monographs 89, e01350
   (<https://doi.org/10.1002/ecm.1350>).

+- Djeghri et al (in preparation) Going round in cycles, but going
+  somewhere: Ecological Trajectory Analysis as a tool to decipher seasonality and other cyclical dynamics.

 - Sturbois, A., De Cáceres, M., Sánchez-Pinillos, M., Schaal, G., Gauthier, O., Le Mao, P., Ponsero, A., & Desroy, N. (2021a).
 Extending community trajectory analysis : New metrics and representation.